rspockframework/rspock/README.md

 The Cleanup block is where you free any resources used by a Feature Method.
 It runs even if a previous part of the Feature Method produced an exception.
 This means that Cleanup blocks must be coded defensively so as to not raise `NoMethodError`.
 A good way to do this in Ruby is demonstrated above by using the `&.` safe navigation operator.

+This is also useful to ensure a shared resource is cleaned in between Feature Methods / test runs so as to not leak test state.

 #### Where Block

 Where blocks have very special semantics in RSpock.
 They take the form of a data table, for readability.